 Career Technical Education (CTE) classes are taught through a series of lecture, group activities, project-based learning, and job-related internship experiences.
 Students will learn résumé writing, application completion, communication, interview skills, and job search techniques.
 Career and technical standards infused with academic standards and workplace learning prepare students for success in the workplace as well as post-secondary education.

+Who can take CTE?
 CTE is available for all high school students throughout the San Juan Unified District regardless of race, sex, color, ancestry, religion, marital or parental status, gender or disability.

+What kind of credit do I earn?
 As a CTE student, you earn 7.5, 10, 15 or 20 elective credits (depending on the class and hours) just as you would if you were taking three traditional schedule or two block schedule classes on campus.
 Many classes are articulated with local colleges, which means you can earn high school credit and college credits simultaneously.

+Where are the classes held?
 The CTE classes are held at various high schools throughout SJUSD.
 After an initial training phase, you could be placed at a community training site (i.e., a local business) in an unpaid or internship position.

+Does CTE have a record of success?
 Yes!
 There are former CTE students in our community who are teachers, nurses, dental assistants, lawyers, doctors, accountants, bakers, chefs, entrepreneurs, engineers, computer techs, mechanics, law enforcement officers, vet techs, etc.